OpenLiberty/liberty-tools-eclipse/docs/user-guide.md

 From the Debug View in the Debug Perspective, right-click on the launched application and select **Connect Liberty Debugger**.

 ![Connect Liberty Debugger action](images/maven-ConnectLibertyDebuggerAction.png)

+### Enhanced application monitoring

+The Liberty Debugger is automatically launched with enhanced application monitoring.
+When this happens, application monitoring is disabled in the Liberty runtime and updates are automatically hot swapped into the running JVM using Eclipse's Hot Code Replace (HCR) functionality.
+This provides a significant performance improvement, removing the need to restart the application on every code change.
+For changes that cannot be hot swapped due to JVM limitations, an option to restart the server is presented.

+Note: For multi-module applications, the application must be launched from the module that contains the liberty server configuration.

 ## Manually adding the Liberty nature to a project